maykinmedia/consumerjs/README.md

 "Consumer objects" are classes that define how to perform object specific operations on the remote API.

-*Consumer objects should be extended, configured and optionally methods can obe overwritten to change default behaviour.
+*Consumer objects should be extended, configured and optionally methods can be overwritten to change default behaviour.
-*A reference to the consumer is kept using the __consumer__ property, (custom) methods can use this to communicate with the API.
+*A reference to the consumer is kept using the \__consumer\__ property, (custom) methods can use this to communicate with the API.

 ```js
 customMethod(data) {